digital-asset/ex-healthcare-claims-processing/README.md

 #### Start App in Standalone

-1. Start the DAML Sandbox and Navigator.
+1. Build, then start the DAML Sandbox and Navigator.
 Type:
     ```shell
     daml start --sandbox-option --address=localhost
     ```